 Other major sightseeing areas include Ephesus, a popular World Heritage Site and treasure trove of ancient relics, and Pamukkale, a region featuring staggered limestone terraces.

 Ephesus (left) and Pamukkale (right)

-To date, Min-On has presented various genre of Turkish music and dance such as three of our Musical Voyage along the Silk Road concerts, Turkish singer Barış Manço concert and concerts of Turkish pianists Gülsin Onay and Fahir Atakoğlu and more.
+To date, Min-On has presented many genres of Turkish music and dance, including three of our Musical Voyage along the Silk Road concerts, a concert by Turkish singer Barış Manço, concerts by Turkish pianists Gülsin Onay and Fahir Atakoğlu, and more.

 Songs and Romance of Distant Travelers” (1980) (left) and Musical Voyage along the Silk Road, third Installment (1983) (right)